Intellectual Property Law

 Libel/Slander/Defamation

 Defamation can be spoken or written words reflecting false and negative comments about the reputation of a living person.
-Slander is oral or spoken defamation, while libel defamation in the written form.
+Slander is oral or spoken defamation, while libel is defamation in the written form.

 For example, Klose & Associates represented a local day care center in a fierce dispute with its residential neighbor.
-Among other malicious acts committed by the neighbor, he called Child Protective Services and falsely reported that the day care providers were leaving the children unsupervised and created an unsafe environment for the children.
+Among other malicious acts committed by the neighbor, he called Child Protective Services and falsely reported that the day care providers were leaving the children unsupervised and creating an unsafe environment for the children.
 After a lengthy trial, the daycare providers were successful in many of their claims, including claims for punitive damages.

 Privacy